 Last Sunday, The Blind Pig Family went to Hazel Creek.
 During the summer months The North Shore Cemetery Association organizes Decorations for each of the cemeteries along the North Shore of Fontana Lake. (to find out more about their great organization-click on their name)

 As we headed towards Andrews early that morning-there was a beautiful sunrise.

 Since Hazel Creek is most easily accessible by boat-there were boat rides to enjoy.

 There was a simple service.
 Singing hymns in a cemetery is always a moving experience if you ask me.

 There was time spent with my good friend Mildred Johnson.

 And just like the Decorations of my youth-there was a table loaded down with delicious food.

-We visited the Higdon Cemetery and the McCampbell Gap Cemetary (also referred to as the Wilson Family).
+We visited the Higdon Cemetery and the McCampbell Gap Cemetery (also referred to as the Wilson Family).
 Both were smaller than the other cemeteries I’ve been to on Hazel Creek.
-The first time I ever visited a cemetary on Hazel Creek-I wondered at the new headstones that had been placed in front of some of the old rock ones.
-(I wrote about the first time I ever visited Hazel Creek here)
+The first time I ever visited a cemetery on Hazel Creek-I wondered at the new headstones that had been placed in front of some of the old rock ones.

 Not long after that first trip, I was told the reason for the new headstones.
 Every year the number of people who actually lived on Hazel Creek is becoming smaller and smaller.
 It’s very important to them-that the graves are marked so future generations will know who has been lain to rest where.
 Who buys the stones and places them?
 The North Shore Cemetery Association-and they do it by donations.
 Donations of money to buy the stones-donations of time from a person who’s willing to take them over and set them.